The amount of interest, calculated daily, that has accumulated on the unpaid amount of your loan.

 Indicates the condition of your student loan.
 Examples would include "in school" and "repayment."

 Student Aid Report (SAR):

-A report sent to a student by the government 2-3 weeks after submitting a FAFSA.
-The report informs the student of the Expected Family Contribution (EFC) and the financial aid for which the student is eligible.
+A report sent to a student by the government typically within 2-3 weeks after submitting a FAFSA.
+The report informs the student of the Expected Family Contribution (EFC).
 College financial aid offices use the report information to build a financial aid package for a student.

 Student Loan Interest Deduction:

 Eligible taxpayers may deduct on their federal income tax return the amount of interest they have paid during the tax year on any qualified education loan for the period of time as defined by law.
 More information can be found at www.irs.gov/publications/p970/ch04.html.

 This is a federal school code and is to be included on your Free Application for Federal Student Aid (FAFSA).
 For New York University, the Title IV code is 002785.
 There is no separate code for Stern.

 A loan on which the borrower is responsible for paying the interest while in-school and during deferment, forbearance and grace periods.